PKP class EN81: Świętokrzyskie

 On 25 October 2005, two units were transferred to Polregio, and their official presentation took place on November 2 at the Kielce railway station.

 The trains were assigned to operate the Skarżysko-Kamienna–Ostrowiec Świętokrzyski and Skarżysko-Kamienna–Kielce–Sędziszów routes.
 The EN81 units were the first trains purchased by the Świętokrzyskie Voivodeship.
 Later, the voivodeship acquired additional low-capacity electric trains – four two-car Elf units.

 During the initial period of operation, the trains experienced many minor faults: during sudden voltage spikes, the vehicles would stop, current collectors would fail, and automatically deployed steps would malfunction.
 On 8 August 2006, one of the units had an electrical fire.

 Silesia

-At the end of August 2017, Pesa transferred two EN81 units to Koleje Śląskie due to delays in the delivery of Elf II vehicles.
+At the end of August 2017, Pesa transferred two EN81 units to Silesian Railways due to delays in the delivery of Elf II vehicles.